rpcpool/yellowstone-grpc/rust/README.md

-# Golang client for Solana gRPC interface
+# Rust client for Solana gRPC interface

 This is a sample client for Solana geyser gRPC written in Rust.